 This year’s finalists are:

-The award winners will be announced in June 2022 – congratulations to all of the nominees!
+The award winners will be announced in June 2023 – congratulations to all the nominees!